cambridge-cares/TheWorldAvatar/core/downsampling/src/main/java/uk/ac/cam/cares/README.md

 ```
 `ts` is the raw timeseries data that will be downsampled.

-`resolution` is the time interval in number of seconds that will be downsampled. `resolution` is in Long type.
+`resolution` is the time interval in number of seconds that will be downsampled. `resolution` is in Long data type.

 `type` is the type of [downsampling method](#Downsampling Type).
-Input the number
+Input the number as according to the designated number assigned to each type.